What: The Shopify Connection allows you to enrich BlueConic profiles with data from Shopify. This connection supports batch import.

 Log in to your Shopify account and follow the prompts to connect BlueConic to your Shopify account and authorize the flow of data from Shopify to BlueConic.
 Once the connection is established, the Authentication shows "Connected to Shopify."

-Data exchange: After the connection runs, this shows the total number of unique profiles that have been imported or exported via the connection.
-Note that these are unique profiles - if the same profile is exported multiple times, it is counted as 1.
+Data exchange: After the connection runs, this shows the total number of unique profiles that have been imported via the connection.
+Note that these are unique profiles.
+If the same profile is imported multiple times, it is counted as 1.

 Run history: This table appears after you save the connection.
 Here you can schedule the connection to run on certain days, at certain times.
 See Scheduling connections for details.